Twin-width of graphs with tree-structured decompositions: Preliminaries

-\subparagraph*{Strong tree-width.} Strong tree-width, which is also called tree-partition width, is a graph parameter independently introduced by \cite{stwSeese} and \cite{stwHalin}.
-A \emph{strong tree decomposition} of a graph $G$ is a tuple $(T, \{B_i\colon i \in V(T)\})$ where $T$ is a tree and $\{B_i\colon i \in V(T)\}$ is a set of pairwise disjoint subsets of $V(G)$, one for each node of $T$ such that \begin{enumerate} \item $V(G) = \bigcup_{i \in V(T)}B_i$ and \item for every edge $uv$ of $G$ there either exists a node $i \in V(T)$ such that $\{u,v\} \subseteq B_i$ or there exist two adjacent nodes $i$ and $j$ in $T$ with $u \in B_i$ and $v \in B_j$. \end{enumerate} The sets $B_i$ are called \emph{bags} and $\max_{i \in V(T)}|B_i|$ is the \emph{width} of the decomposition.
-The minimum width over all strong tree decompositions of $G$ is the \emph{strong tree-width} \(\stw(G)\) of~$G$.
+\subparagraph*{Strong tree-width.} \emph{Strong tree-width} or \emph{tree-partition width} is a graph parameter independently introduced by \cite{stwSeese} and \cite{stwHalin}.
+A \emph{strong tree decomposition} of a graph~$G$ is a pair $(T, \{B_i\colon i \in V(T)\})$ where~$T$ is a tree and $\{B_i\colon i \in V(T)\}$ is a partition of~$V(G)$ with one part for each node of $T$ such that for every edge $uv$ of $G$ there either exists an $i \in V(T)$ such that $\{u,v\} \subseteq B_i$ or there exist two adjacent nodes $i$ and $j$ in $T$ with~$u \in B_i$ and~$v \in B_j$.
+The sets $B_i$ are called \emph{bags} and $\max_{i \in V(T)}|B_i|$ is the \emph{width} of the decomposition.
+The minimum width over all strong tree decompositions of~$G$ is the \emph{strong tree-width} \(\stw(G)\) of~$G$.

-The strong tree-width of a graph is bounded in its tree-width via \(\tw(G)\leq 2\stw(G)-1\), see \cite{stwWood}.
-In the other direction, there is no bound: the strong-tree width of a graph is unbounded in its tree-width~\cite{stwWood}.
-However, it holds that \(\stw(G)\in O(\Delta(G)\cdot\tw(G))\), see \cite{stwWood}.
+\begin{remark}[(Strong) tree-width and twin-width] The tree-width of a graph is bounded in its strong tree-width via \(\tw(G)\leq 2\stw(G)-1\), see \cite{stwSeese}.
+In the other direction, there is no bound: the strong-tree width of a graph is unbounded in its tree-width~\cite{bodlaender_domino_tw}.
+However, it holds that \(\stw(G)\in O(\Delta(G)\cdot\tw(G))\), see~\cite{tw_vs_stw}.
 Thus, for graphs of bounded degree, the two width notions are linearly equivalent.

-\begin{remark} In general, the strong tree-width is unbounded in the twin-width of a graph.
+In general, the strong tree-width is unbounded in the twin-width of a graph.
 For example, consider a complete graph on $2n$ vertices.
-A width-minimal strong tree decomposition of this graph has two bags, each containing $n$ vertices.
+A width-minimal strong tree decomposition of this graph has two bags, each containing~$n$ vertices.
 However the twin-width of a complete graph is 0. \end{remark}

+\subparagraph*{Separators and highly connected components.} A \emph{(\(k\)-)separator} of a graph \(G\) is a set \(S\subseteq V(G)\) of vertices (with \(|S|=k\)) such that \(G-S\) contains more connected components than \(G\).
+A \emph{cut vertex} is a vertex \(v\) for which \(\{v\}\) is a \(1\)-separator.
+If \(G\) is connected, has order at least \(k+1\) and contains no \(\ell\)-separator for \(\ell<k\), then \(G\) is called \emph{\(k\)-connected}.